-Didn’t utter a single word my first day of kindergarten.
-No surprise I became a veracious reader and quickly outgrew every book in my school libraries.
+I never planned to be a writer, despite being a voracious reader and quickly outgrowing every novel in my school libraries.
 Kudos to my Grade 9 English teacher for biting her tongue when I chose Joyce Maynard’s steamy To Die For as book report fodder.